-The Effectrode Echo-Delay.
-Tape/drum tube driven delays are my all time favourite effect because they’re an inspiration to use.
-The repeats and swells of Binson Echorec are lush and ethereal and when pushed to the edge of self-oscillation the Echorec becomes a sound synthesiser as well an effects processor – a musical instrument in it’s own right!
+The Effectrode Echo-Delay™ (used to be the Magneto-Tron but we’re still working on the name).
+Tape/drum tube driven delays with several playback heads (multi-tap) are my all time favourite effect because they’re such an inspiration to use.
+You can play rhythmic patterns or chord swells, then solo over them to come up with whole compositions without needing the rest of the band (can be very useful!).
+The repeats and swells of ‘Binson’ Echorec are lush and ethereal and when pushed to the edge of self-oscillation the Echorec becomes a sound synthesiser as well an effects processor – a musical instrument in it’s own right!

 Check out the ‘Whitepapers’ section for more background about where this delay is coming from.

 - All Tube: 100% pure analog vacuum tube audio path operating at amp plate voltages.
 D.C. powered tube heaters ensure quiet operation

 - Tap Tempo: Via footswitch or external momentary footswtich or tap temp control pedal such as Time Traveler.

 - Multitap: Four delay lines accurately replicate the four Echorec playback heads.

 - True Bypass Switching: With Effectrode’s unique ‘anti-pop’ or ‘thump’ footswitching circuitry utilising sealed, gold-contact relay to eliminate the possibility of dirty contacts degrading the sound and minimial internal audio path.